 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1DX Mark II and the D3X have been discontinued, but can regularly be found used on eBay.
+Both the 1DX Mark II and the D3X have been discontinued, but can regularly be found used on ebay.
 The 1DX Mark II was replaced by the Canon 1DX Mark III, while the D3X does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Nikon D3X Manual.
+Further information on the features and operation of the 1DX Mark II and D3X can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Nikon D3X Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D X Mark II and the Nikon D3X?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.